peetertinits/me/_posts/2017-11-27-tutorial-how-to-run-marytts.md

   - data
 ---

+Unfinished.

-simple dumb characters intro - there's naturally more advanced uses for more advanced users via praat and all the more complex stuff...
+simple characters intro - there's naturally more advanced uses for more advanced users via praat and all the more complex stuff...

 basic instructions and as simple as that